Egg Substitutes for Baking

 First, let's take a look at what eggs really do when you're baking:

 - Bind.
-Eggs help bring the dry ingredients together.
-So any substitute needs a liquid consistency.
+The liquid viscosity of eggs helps bring the dry ingredients together.
+So any substitute needs a liquid consistency (or added liquid component).

 - Structure.
-This is especially true of egg whites, as (once again) the protein helps "set" the dough as it finishes baking.
+This is especially true of egg whites, as (once again) the protein helps "set" the dough or batter as it finishes baking.

 - Flavor.
 Of course, eggs do contain fat, and fat makes baked goods taste better.
 So any substitute needs a little fat content.

-Amounts shown are the suggested equivalents for 1 large egg.
+The amounts shown are the suggested equivalent of 1 large egg.

 Notes: Bananas and pumpkin will add their distinctive flavors, while prunes, raisins, and dates will make recipes sweeter.
-You may want to adjust the amount of added sweetness in your recipe.
-Fruit purées don't add lift, so if you want a lighter texture, add 1/2 teaspoon baking powder.
+You may want to adjust the amount of sweetness in your recipe to offset these add-ins.
+Fruit purees don't add lift, so if you want a lighter texture, add 1/2 teaspoon of baking powder.

 Legumes and Seeds